nikolaylukyanchuk/react-deck-cards/README.md

 # START THE APP

-node server.js

-open localhost:3333 to see the app
+npm run start

 # TECHNOLOGY STACK

-react, redux, express, babel
+react, redux, express, babel, fuzzysearch, es6

 # DESCRIPTION

 Do some test work to see how react works.
-Use reducers, routing, smart and dumb components, pure components, test how asynchronous actions.
+Use reducers, routing, smart and dumb components, pure components, test how asynchronous actions works.

-This is a test app that can create decks and cards for them, then user can edit or delete existing card or doing study.
+This is a test app that can create decks and cards for them, user can edit or delete existing card or doing study.
 The back end is not so huge, just save react state, that help user get previous data back.